-The Company also leases approximately 4,155 sq. ft. in Edmonton, Alberta, Canada under a lease arrangement that originally expired on June 30, 2014.
-The Company successfully amended the lease terms to expire December 2014 and has since renewed the lease to extend the terms to December 31, 2015.
+The Company leases approximately 4,155 sq. ft. in Edmonton, Alberta, Canada under a lease arrangement that originally expired on June 30, 2014.
+The Company successfully amended the lease terms to expire December 2014 and has since renewed the lease on a month-to-month basis.
 These premises house the Company's oncology research laboratory.